-The first start for the city run was in 2012.
+The first start for the city race was in 2012.
 Over the years, it has become a respected competition that attracts both national and international elite.
 But the race is basically about getting people moving and having fun at the same time.
-Holmen Paper is the biggest partner and all employees, with families, are offered to participate in the city run for free.
+Holmen Paper is the biggest partner and all employees, with families, are offered to participate in the city race for free.

 To encourage as many people as possible to train, run or just be a part of the local festivities is important for Holmen Paper, being one of Norrköping’s largest employers.
-All the different business areas were represented in "Team Holmen" this year, and the biggest participation came from Braviken's paper mill, where eleven employees from maintenance, production and development had encouraged each other to participate.
+All the different business areas were represented in "Team Holmen" and the biggest participation came from Braviken's paper mill.
+Many people were also out cheering the participants.